gomorpheus/morpheus-docs/administration/policies/policies.rst

   Sets the max number of load balancer pools within the policy scope Max Memory
   Sets the max number of total of RAM combined for Instances in the Group or Cloud the Policy is added to.
-Max Storage
+Max Pool Members
+  Sets the maximum number of members in a load balancer pool Max Storage
   Sets the max number of total of Storage combined for Instances in the Group or Cloud the Policy is added to.
-Max VMs
+Max Virtual Servers
+  Sets the maximum number of virtual servers within the policy scope Max VMs
   Sets the max number of Virtual Machines for the Group or Cloud the Policy is added to.
 Message of the Day (MOTD)